Edirom/ess-website/README.md

    Summer School programs for every year are found in the `_archiv` folder, named `programm.html`.
 It's important that the metadata "title" string contains "Kursprogramm", otherwise the programm will not properly be displayed on the "archiv" page.
+Further information can be found [here](https://github.com/Edirom/ess-website/blob/main/_archiv/README.md).
 3. Updating the top navigation:
    To have the top navigation point at the right program, please modify the YAML file at `_data/navigation.yml`.